 - the dependent child of a Turkish worker

-- Syrian nationals in the UK under the Syrian Vulnerable Persons Relocation Scheme (VPRS)
+- Syrian nationals in the UK under the Syrian Vulnerable Persons Relocation Scheme (VPRS) and their family members

 - Iraqi citizens with indefinite leave to enter the UK under the Iraqi Direct Entry Scheme (LESAS) and their family members

-- Afghan citizens with leave to enter under the Locally Employed Staff Scheme (LES)
+- Afghan citizens with leave to enter under the Locally Employed Staff Scheme (LES) and their family members

 - anyone who is under 18 and has been granted temporary protection in the UK